danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

   * Grab the Basemap TopoJSON
   * Convert the TopoJSON to Coordinates
   * Project the Coordinates and Visualize the SVG
-  * Make the Map into a Chloropleth Map
+  * Make the Map into a Choropleth Map
 * Use Updated Data
   * Understand the Data
   * Grab the Data